Leasing Management 101: What Every Property Owner Needs to Know

 • Background checks

 Implementing a consistent screening process across all your properties ensures fair treatment and helps minimize the risk of problematic tenants.
+In larger portfolios, this also helps maintain quality standards and reduces the risk of costly turnovers or legal issues.

 3. Rent Collection and Financial Management